[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 was sending ministers to Pennsylvania to minister to their German Reformed brethen.

-Thus the "in Dessen" lead turned into another dead end.
+Thus the "in Dessen" lead turned into another dead end as to finding a village of

 In November 2005 it was learned that the person registered next to our immigrant